-I am Professor Emeritus in the Faculty of Computing and Information Science at Cornell University.
+I am Professor Emeritus in Computing and Information Science at Cornell University.

 My education was in mathematics and operational research, but my career has been devoted to novel ways of applying computing to academic activities, including early work in educational computing, computer networks, and digital libraries.